lauralstephenson/cloud_py_portfolio/README.md

 - Cyber Defense Analyst

 ## Professional Philosophy
 I believe people should be safe and secure in their online activities.
 This applies to companies, governmental agencies, and individual users.
 Everyone should have access to the data they are authorized to view and retrieve, allowing them to perform their jobs efficiently and safely.
 Systems need to maintain high levels of confidentiality, integrity, and availability, adhering to laws, policies, and procedures.
 Vigilance is key to achieving these goals.
+My certifications and projects, study towards new certifications, and ethical hacking practice show my dedication to my craft, my genuine pleasure at learning new skills, and my drive to become a little bit better every day.

 ## Personal Attributes
+In addition to my technical skills, I possess the following personal attributes that make me a well-rounded professional:
 - Extremely persistent
 - Problem-solving enthusiast
 - Lifelong learner with hyperfocus